Pakistan court orders release of former PM Nawaz on bail

 "This trial is important because even a blind person in Pakistan will see that there was neither law nor constitution in the decision and it was just pre-poll rigging to pave the way for Imran Khan to win elections," he said.

-Shahbaz Sharif, Nawaz's younger brother who headed the Pakistan Muslim League Nawaz (PML-N) after his sibling's imprisonment, tweeted a verse from the Koran in Arabic that said: "Truth has come and falsehood has departed."
+Shahbaz Sharif, Nawaz's younger brother who headed the PML-N after his sibling's imprisonment, tweeted a verse from the Koran in Arabic that said: "Truth has come and falsehood has departed."

-Sharif claims he is being targeted by the country's powerful security establishment.
-His PML-N party lost the election on July 25 to the rival Pakistan Tehreek-e-Insaf led by former cricket hero Imran Khan.

 Sharif's wife died in a London hospital earlier this month and he along with his daughter and son-in-law were granted parole to attend her funeral.